apache/doris-website/blog/For-Entry-Level-Data-Engineers-How-to-Build-a-Simple-but-Solid-Data-Architecture.md

 ---
 {
-    'title': 'For entry-level data engineers: how to build a simple but solid data architecture', 'summary': "This article aims to provide reference for non-tech companies who are seeking to empower your business with data analytics.", 'date': '2023-07-31',
+    'title': 'For entry-level data engineers: how to build a simple but solid data architecture', 'description': "This article aims to provide reference for non-tech companies who are seeking to empower your business with data analytics.", 'date': '2023-07-31',
     'author': 'Zhenwei Liu',
     'tags': ['Best Practice'],